The National Cowboy & Western Heritage Museum

 Time needed: 45-60 minutes

 Yeehaw!
-I love that the Cowboy Museum is a real thing.
+I love that the Cowboy Museum in Oklahoma City is a real thing.
 As you might expect, the museum covers everything about cowboys, the wild west, and anything else that can even remotely be described as “western.”

 Like Abraham Lincoln.